Child Named ‘Abcde’ Mocked By Southwest Airlines Gate Agent

 “We extend our sincere apology to the family,” Southwest said.
 “We take great pride in extending our Southwest Hospitality to all of our Customers, which includes living by the Golden Rule and treating every individual with respect, in person or online.
 The post is not indicative of the care, respect, and civility we expect from all of our Employees.
 We have followed up with the Employee involved, and while we do not disclose personnel actions publicly, we are using this as an opportunity to reinforce our policies and emphasize our expectations for all Employees.”

-Southwest previously drew fire for an incident in September 2017, when a viral video surfaced of a woman being dragged off a flight by law enforcement.
+Per NBC News, Southwest previously drew fire for an incident in September 2017 when a viral video surfaced of a woman being dragged off a flight by law enforcement.
 The woman had been reported to have a life-threatening pet allergy, and there were multiple service dogs on board.
 The airline later apologized to the woman.
-In another incident earlier this year, also on Southwest, a white mother on a flight was asked to “prove” that her biracial child was actually hers before getting on a plane.
+In another incident earlier this year reported by CNN, also on Southwest, a white mother on a flight was asked to “prove” that her biracial child was actually hers before getting on a plane.

 Name shaming?
 This Texas woman claims a @SouthwestAir agent made fun of her 5-year-old daughter's name as they were preparing to board their flight at @JohnWayneAir in Orange County.